telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 ## Scrolling

 The scrolling functionality of the Grid is enabled by default.
-For historical reasons, however, the [Grid MVC wrapper](/aspnet-mvc/helpers/grid/configuration#scrolling) does not support it.
+For historical reasons, however, scrolling is disabled by default when using the [Grid MVC wrapper](/aspnet-mvc/helpers/grid/overview), but can be [enabled explicitly](/aspnet-mvc/helpers/grid/configuration#scrolling).

 Though the scrolling functionality is enabled, the scrollbars do not necessarily appear.
 The reason for this is that scrolling requires you to define some of the widget's dimensions: